orthoseg/orthoseg/docs/user_guide.rst

   the neural network + to detect football fields on

-Remark: the training data included is meant to show how the process works, not to give perfect results.
+Remark: the training data included is meant to show how the process works, not to give perfect, or even decent, results.

 Running the sample project is easy.
-If the orthoseg installation was successful, the following steps should do the trick:
+If the installation was successful, the following steps should do the trick:

 1. start a conda command prompt
 2. activate the orthoseg environment with::